landaudiogo/cc-tutorials-2023/docker/README.md

    through the cipher_data).
 You should append this latency into a persistent file.

-   After performing the 3 requests the file should look something like:
+   This container will be executed 3 times, which means the file should have 3 latency values appended.
+After the 3 requests the file should look something
+   like:
    ```
    # assignment/log.txt
    598216.9024903774